-How the United Kingdom leaving the EU will affect citizens' access to social services and right to vote and stand for elections in Denmark.
+How the United Kingdom leaving the EU on 31 January 2020 will affect citizens' access to social services and right to vote and stand for elections in Denmark.

 Denmark and the other EU member states strive to achieve a withdrawal agreement with the United Kingdom (UK).
 However, if the withdrawal agreement is not adopted by the British Parliament or the European Parliament, the UK will leave the EU without an agreement or transmission period, the so-called no-deal Brexit.